Thomas Meunier: Senior career

+On 15 May 2026, he was named in Belgium's squad for the 2026 FIFA World Cup.

 Personal life

 Growing up, Meunier idolised Brazil World Cup winner Ronaldo, saying: "He evolves, like me, at the center forward position.
 I liked his style of play and his dribbling".
 He was quoted in an interview saying that he supported Anderlecht growing up, but this turned out to be incorrect.
 He revealed that he didn't have an easy childhood: his parents divorced when he was a teenager and started a new life with his mother and sister.
 While at Virton, Meunier worked part time at a car factory and as a postman, receiving a diploma for finishing school.
 Outside of football, he's also a fan of art.
 He opened a catering business in his hometown of Bastogne and has thought about becoming a baker once his football career is over.

 Meunier speaks fluent French, Flemish, English, and German.
 In November 2012, Meunier was fined €120 and given a 13-day driving ban after being convicted of speeding.
 After his conviction, Meunier began taking driving lessons again.

 Meunier is in a relationship with Deborah Panzokou, having known her since high school.
 In May 2015, it was announced that the couple were expecting their first child.
 Deborah gave birth to a baby boy, Landrys, (born in December 2015).
 In October 2017, it was announced that the couple were expecting their second child, who was born in April 2018.